0cjs/sedoc/ee/tools/KiCad.md

 ### PCB Layout

+- [Pcbnew Reference Manual][pcbnewref]

+My keybinding changes:

+        Binding
+     New    Default  Function               New Binding Overrides
+    ─────────────────────────────────────────────────────────────
+    Ctrl-A  Ctrl-M   Move Item Exactly      (previously unused)

-_Nothing_ is set by eye; the only ways to position are: to snap to a grid or type in the position in the properties (`E`).
-(Exception: plain lines may snap to ends of other lines.)
+_Nothing_ is set by eye; the only ways to position are: to snap to a point on the current grid, snap to a point on an object, or type in the position in the properties (`E`).
 Parts snapped to a different grid than the one currently in use will resnapped to the new grid only in the direction it's moved and dropped, so get a part on to the correct grid by moving it diagonally, dropping it, and then moving it back.

 Traces are in segments that stay separate, so try to avoid having more than one segment for sections of the trace that are straight, except near the ends as noted below.
-In particular, it's easy to accidentally get two segments for a short straight trace between two close pins; these are a pain to delete if they need to be reworked.
+In particular, it's easy to accidentally get two segments for a short straight trace between two close pins; these are a pain to delete if they need to be reworked. (__XXX__ "Edit / Cleanup tracks and vias..." has a "Merge overlapping segments" option that may help with this.)

+The start point of a trace will align to either a grid point or an object point.
+If the latter, the trace will extend vertically or horizontally out from the object point until it needs to change direction, at which point a new segment will be created extending from the (off-grid) end of the first segment to a grid point.
+The "Auto track width" button, when enabled, extends tracks using the existing width instead of the currently selected track width.

-To make traces routing cleanly, make sure that _all_ pins are centred on a 2.54 mm (100 mil) or 1.27 mm (50 mil) grid, and then use the next size down (1.27 mm or .6350 mm (25 mils)) grid when running traces.
-(10 mil traces run nicely between through-hole pins.) `View / Grid Settings` will let you two quick-switch grid settings for `Alt-1` and `Alt-2`.
+To make traces route cleanly, it's best to have all pins centred on the same 2.54 mm (100 mil) or 1.27 mm (50 mil) grid, and then use the next size down (1.27 mm or 0.635 mm/25 mil) grid when running traces.
+(10 mil traces run nicely between through-hole pins.)
+The "Auto track width" button can also be useful.
+Note that pcbnew will refuse to route traces in guard zones or off the board or in clearance zones (set with "Setup / Design Rules."

-__XXX__ There still seems to be an issue with the side of a trace being put on the grid, rather than the centre; not sure why this is happening or how to fix it.

 Trace routing:
-- `X` to start a trace segement; mouse button ends current segment and starts a new one.
+- `X` starts a trace segement; `MB1` ends current segment and starts a new one; `Esc` ends trace laying..
 Start a new segment close to your destination but a bit before any final bends.
 This will prevent the previous segment from being moved and the final segment(s) can be deleted for fixups with minimal rerouting.
 - `D` to drag a trace segment, pulling connected segments with it.
 Good for adding/moving angled parts of traces.
 This may create new segments if it adds angles.